Settlement agreement negotiations – a guide for employees

 The rule of thumb that we tend to use, although this is not a universal rule, is that once you’ve undertaken 2-3 rounds of negotiations with your employer you start to see where the ‘red lines’ are for your employer.
 Once you’ve reached their best and final offer it can be counter-productive, or at the least inefficient, to try and negotiate any further.

-Know when to stop and take the deal being offered, even if it is not perfect.
-A specialist settlement agreement solicitor should be able to help you understand what the best possible outcome is, once the initial negotiations have been undertaken, and whether to continue to negotiate or, alternatively, withdraw from the negotiations and look at an Employment Tribunal claim.
+Know when to stop and take the financial settlement being offered, even if it is not perfect.
+An expert employment lawyer should be able to help you understand what a good settlement is, once the initial negotiations have been undertaken, and whether to continue to negotiate or, alternatively, withdraw from the negotiations and look at an Employment Tribunal claim.

 Again, and as detailed above, it’s key that you understand what the terms of your settlement agreement are – you don’t want to sign a contract that you don’t understand and then be bitten by this at a later date.
 Take the time to review, and understand, your draft settlement agreement properly.

 Finally, and crucially, don’t make wild offers to your employer as doing so can not only hinder but destroy, the possibility of a negotiated exit.
-Do your research, take good advice, think carefully about your situation, and take strategic steps to obtain the best settlement offer possible in your situation.
+Do your research, take good advice, think carefully about your situation, and take a realistic approach and strategic steps to obtain the best settlement offer possible in your situation.

 If you would like to receive some legal advice on your employment dispute or settlement agreement then please call our expert settlement agreement solicitors on 020 3397 3603 or email us